Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Q.04How much does DSPy improve scores in practice?+

-Reported lifts range from 5 percent to 25 percent depending on the task and the baseline.
+It depends heavily on the task and the baseline, and no single number generalises.
 The framework adds the most value when (a) the task has structured outputs amenable to programmatic verification, (b) you have a few hundred to a few thousand training examples to optimise against, and (c) the baseline prompt is moderately sophisticated but not exhaustively tuned.
-On tasks where you can hand-tune a prompt to near-saturation, the framework's lift is small; on tasks where prompt design is non-obvious, the lift is meaningful.
+On tasks where you can hand-tune a prompt to near-saturation, the framework's lift is small; on tasks where prompt design is non-obvious, the lift is more meaningful.
+Measure it on your own task rather than trusting a headline percentage.

 Q.05Is DSPy production-ready in 2026?+